So you’re moving to Amsterdam? Nice choice! It’s a great city and many people who settle here feel at home right away. But where to live in Amsterdam?

 Closer to the centre, however, de Baarsjes and Bos en Lommer (or BoLo, as the locals call it) are becoming more popular among students and families and have a large multicultural community.
 Colourful markets and mosques rub shoulders with trendy cultural establishments and green open spaces.

 Anything to add to this neighbourhood guide of Amsterdam?
 Or on where to live in Amsterdam?
-We’d love to hear!
-Share your thoughts in the comments below!
+Tell us in the comments below!

 Feature Image: RalfGervink/Pixabay

-Editor’s Note: This article was originally published in June 2017, but was fully updated in August 2020 to bring you the most up-to-date information.
+Editor’s Note: This article was originally published in June 2017, and was fully updated in January 2022 for your reading pleasure.